 We all know the unpleasantness of feeling hungry.
 Even the slightest grumble has the ability to send many of us into a panic, searching for whatever food we can get our hands on.
 This sense of urgency was likely advantageous back when we were hunters and gatherers, when finding a meal took far more time and energy than it does now.
 But with snack bars in our purses, fast food on every corner, and scheduled mealtimes these days, it’s entirely possible, and probably quite normal, for many of us to go an entire day without feeling hungry.
 Go a few days, a week, or month without feeling hungry and it’s easy to understand not only why we fear this foreign feeling, but also why we gain or are not able to lose weight.

-The truth is, a grumbling tummy is nothing more than a gentle reminder that our body needs some fuel.
+The truth is, a grumbling stomach is nothing more than a gentle reminder that our body needs some fuel.
 It plays an important role in helping us maintain a neutral energy balance, which basically means we burn as much energy as we consume.
 That being said, there are different degrees of hunger, some we certainly want to avoid.
 A small grumble of the tummy is good!
 It’s when we start to experience shakiness, difficulty concentrating, or nausea that it becomes a problem, because allowing ourselves to get too hungry is unhealthy and can lead to negative outcomes.

 Hunger is a communication within the body that should be respected and embraced, not feared.
 It might seem easy but resisting the urge to chow down until you actually feel a bit hungry can be tough, especially if you’re not used to it or you’re on a schedule, bored, stressed, tired, or out socializing with friends.
-Here are some tips to help you understand and embrace your hunger cues:

 The next time your stomach growls, smile!
 Your body is telling you it’s ready to eat.